TheKineticz/HC-Tech-Test/README.md

 https://dotnet.microsoft.com/en-us/download

-The Tests.cs file contains a small XUnit unit test suite for the two exercises, which can be run via the IDE of your choice, if you wish to run them.
+A unit testing project in HC-Tech-Test.Tests contains a small XUnit unit test suite for the two exercises, which can be run via the IDE of your choice, if you wish to run them.

 ## Steps to Build and Run
 1. Clone or download and unzip the repo to a folder on your computer
-2. Open a terminal window and navigate to the app root folder
+2. Open a terminal window and navigate to the app root/HC-Tech-Test folder
 3. Enter the command `dotnet run` to build and run the application

-Alternatively, you can open the root folder in your IDE of choice and run the application from there.
+Alternatively, you can open the folder in your IDE of choice and run the main application from there.

-The application should now be running and accessible via http://localhost:5285/.
+The application should now be running with swagger docs accessible via http://localhost:5285/swagger.
 If the application is running on a different port, it will be printed in the terminal window.

 ## How to interact with the API
 The API exposes two GET endpoints which can be tested through your browser or API testing application, such as Postman: